Cannabis enthusiast and student of the art of solventless extraction

 Right after collecting the freshly-extracted hash from the bubble bags filters, place the wet hash on parchment paper or slick pads and directly into the freezer.
 Also place your microplane or strainer into the freezer.
 Let the hash freeze for 12 hours.

-While the wet hash is freezing you can prep the pizza box.
-Cut sections from a roll of parchment paper large enough to line the bottom of your pizza box.
-Cover the entire bottom of the pizza box with parchment, silicone-side facing up.
+While the wet hash is freezing you can prep the cardboard or pizza box.
+Cut sections from a roll of parchment paper large enough to line the bottom of your cardboard, and make sure it's silicone-side facing up.

 You can pick up our premium quality parchment here.